Wizhill05/Blue_Ribbon/README.md

 - Connects to our **Supabase database** to fetch short stories.
 - Organizes and displays stories in a dyslexia-friendly format.
 - Also has support to change text size and resume from last page which was read
+- Has a section where you can quickly check meaning and pronunciation by tapping on tokenized word

 ### 2. **News Section**
 - Fetches the latest news articles.